teaching resource

 This versatile resource can be used for a range of whole class, group/pair or individual activities.

-• Groups or pairs – allow the students to use the cards to play a variety of card games.
-Some examples include ‘Memory’ (match the same sentence type to win a pair), ‘Snap’ (win the deck by snapping when the same sentence type appears twice in a row) and ‘Go Fish’ (asking for a sentence type card from the group in order to make a pair).
+• Groups or pairs—allow the students to use the cards to play a variety of card games.
+Some examples include ‘Memory’ (match the same sentence type to win a pair), ‘Snap’ (win the deck by snapping when the same sentence type appears twice in a row), and ‘Go Fish’ (ask for a sentence type card from the group to make a pair).

 • Individual – allow the students to work individually to match the sentences with the sentence types.

-You might like to introduce the concept of statements, questions, commands and exclamations using the following PowerPoint presentation:
+Just getting started?
+You can introduce the concept of statements, questions, commands and exclamations using the following PowerPoint presentation:

 0 Comments